stylesuxx/v3xctrl/README.md

 > Be aware that from this point forward, the video stream will be transmitted after boot-up, so after the next step, you will use mobile data once the streamer has started.

+> **NOTE**: If you want to save bandwidth, only enable control to autostart.
+Once the initial connection is established, you can start the video stream from the viewers "Streamer" menu.

 #### Testing SIM card

 Follow the steps in the [SIM card documentation](https://github.com/stylesuxx/v3xctrl/wiki/SIM).
 To prepare your SIM card.
 After you have made sure, that the SIM card is usable, insert it into the streamer, switch to the *"Modem"* tab and make sure that the modem is connecting to the carrier network.
 Make sure that the following points are true: